meshtastic/firmware/CONTRIBUTING.md

 3. Read our [Code of Conduct](https://meshtastic.org/docs/legal/conduct/)

-4. Join our [Discord community](https://discord.com/invite/ktMAKGBnBs) to connect with other contributors and get help
+4. Join our [Discord community](https://discord.com/invite/ktMAKGBnBs) to connect with developers and other contributors to get help.

 ## Getting Help and Discussing Ideas